hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 ### SOA

-For hidden primaries or secondaries the SOA query leaks the degree of lag of the hidden server and any downstream secondary.
+For hidden primaries or secondaries the SOA response leaks the degree of lag of any downstream secondary.

 # Connection and Data Flows in XoT